HISKP-LQCD/chroma-test-run/README.markdown

 integrated on the coarsest time scale at the moment.
 We probably want to integrate the various Hasenbusch terms on different scales.

+### Inline Measurements

+Are there any particular things that we want to measure in-line during the HMC?

 ## Notes

 ### CONV